RecursiveJoy/HardwareStore/README.md

 # HardwareStore
 HardwareStore project for Object Oriented Programming course

-Show all existing items records in the database (sorted by ID number). \n Add new item (or quantity) to the database.\n
+Show all existing items records in the database (sorted by ID number).

+Add new item (or quantity) to the database.

-Delete an item from a database.\n
+Delete an item from a database.

-Search for an item given its name.\n
+Search for an item given its name.

-Show a list of users in the database.\n
+Show a list of users in the database.

-Add new user to the database.\n
+Add new user to the database.

-Update user info (given their id).\n
+Update user info (given their id).

-Complete a sale transaction.\n
+Complete a sale transaction.

-Show completed sale transactions.\n
+Show completed sale transactions.

-Exit program.\n
+Exit program.

 The hardware store has two user types, customer and employee and two types of inventory: hardware and appliances.
 It also runs and keeps track of sale transactions.
 Customer and Employee classes both inherit from class User and Hardware and Appliance classes inherit from class Item.